sittingbool/util-ts/README.md

 - comparing arrays
 - getting a bool value from a string expression (like env var)
 - making a random number from range
+- ... many more ... just read below:

 ## offers the following functions